groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.exception/passwordrequiredexception/_index.md

 ---
 title: PasswordRequiredException
 second_title: GroupDocs.Viewer for Java API Reference
-description: The exception that is thrown when password is required to load the document.
+description: This exception is thrown when a password is required to load the document.
 type: docs
 weight: 15
 url: /java/com.groupdocs.viewer.exception/passwordrequiredexception/